poetrywanderer/Draft-of-Master-Thesis/README.md

 # opening report of master's thesis
-This is the draft of my master's thesis
+This is the opening report of my master's thesis